mendersoftware/mender-docs/03.Client-installation/07.Integration-checklist/docs.md

    stat -c %t%02T /dev/mmcblk0p2
    ```

    The output of the two commands should be identical.
-This verifies that the correct rootfs is mounted when partition A is active.
+This verifies that the correct partition is mounted as the root device when partition A is active.

    !
 If you have selected a different device using either `MENDER_ROOTFS_PART_A` or `MENDER_STORAGE_DEVICE` in the Yocto configuration, the `/dev/mmcblk0p2` (or `ubi0_0`) entry may be different, but it should always correspond to the value in `MENDER_ROOTFS_PART_A`.